PlaidWeb/publ-site/content/manual/Getting started.md

     On Windows, double-click the `winrun.cmd` file (which may appear as just `winrun`)

-Now, connecting to [`http://localhost:5000`](http://localhost:5000) should show you this website.
-Note that on the first page load it will take a little while before all of the content is visible -- but you can watch the site build in your terminal window to see it finish.
+After the site reindex completes, connecting to [`http://localhost:5000`](http://localhost:5000) should show you this website.

 If you need to run the site on a different port (for example, you get an error like `OSError: [Errno 48] Address already in use`), you can change this by setting the `FLASK_RUN_PORT` environment variable; for example:

 ```bash
 FLASK_RUN_PORT=12345 ./run.sh